 More frequently, we’re seeing offices that combine old and new design styles to create unique but functional areas.
 This might include combining retro patterns and antique furniture in an otherwise sleek, technologically advanced office.

 An unconventional mix of new and old is a great way to bring that sense of personality and character that many office workers are starting to seek.

-Many of the office trends of 2021 are being driven by responses to COVID-19, but that does not mean there needs to be a compromise on style!
+Many of the office trends of the past years have been driven by responses to COVID-19, but that does not mean there needs to be a compromise on style!
 Throughout the rest of the year and beyond, we expect to see office design become more employee-focused, with employers directly asking what their workers want and need from their space.